ilhamgunawan/reasonml-datatypes/README.md

+# Context

+All source codes in this repo are based on book: Web Development with ReasonML (Chapter 3: Data Types)

 # Basic Reason Template

 Hello!
 This project allows you to quickly get started with ReScript using Reason syntax.
 If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).